johnnymadigan/game-of-life/README.md

 # **Dependencies**

-As this project was developed with *Microsoft*'s *Visual Studio Community 2019*, your OS must be compatible with it so you can build the program.
-You should also be able to use *VS Professional* or *VS Enterprise*, but since *VS Community* is free and most accessible, it is recommended.
+As this project was developed with Microsoft's Visual Studio Community 2019, your OS must be compatible so you can build the program.
+You should also be able to use *VS Professional*/*VS Enterprise* but since *VS Community* is free and most accessible, it is recommended.
 Any future releases of *Visual Studio* will require testing.

 # **Notes**

-This project is in memory of Mathematician, John Conway, creator of the original *Game of Life*.
+This project is in memory of Mathematician, John Conway, creator of the original **Game of Life**.